 Kalymnos – It’s Good to See You Again!

 I arrived at the port of Pothia on the Dodekanisos Pride.
-On my very first trip to Kalymnos 18 years ago I’d stayed in Pothia whilst waiting for a connection to Astypalia.
+My very first trip to Kalymnos 18 years ago when I’d stayed in the main town of Pothia whilst waiting for a connection to Astypalia.
 I wasn’t impressed.
-However, I wrote about this trip in my diary so I will do a Blast From the Past on this in the coming weeks.
-This time I was staying in Myrties on the other side of the island, a small village overlooking the little island of Telendos.
-I had stayed there before so knew that this was the right location to be.
+Pothia, being the port town, was busy and it wasn’t the beautiful island destination that I’d expected it to see.
+This time, however, I was staying in Myrties on the other side of the island, a small village overlooking the little island of Telendos.
+I had stayed there before, so knew that this was the right location to be.

 I took a taxi from the port with a very chatty taxi driver (are they ever anything else?) and we went through the usual – “Is this your first time to Kalymnos?”
 After telling him that I’d been several times before – the first time some years ago he told me that the island was going to pieces.
 Apparently the mayor was a good man but he hadn’t done much for the island or the people.
 However, there were elections coming up and they hoped for change.
 As we headed over the hill and down towards Myrties he stopped the car on the roadside and asked me if I remembered the view of the profile of the man in the mountain.
 I surely did remember, though looking at it I could see one big face with lots of stubble but also a couple of smaller faces.
 I never was quite sure what everyone else was seeing! 🙂